How to Compute a Moving Sum: Further Two Stacks Complexity Results

 The result follows by the Peter-Paul Lemma. \item The case $n \leq 3$ follows easily by the Peter-Paul Lemma.
 The remaining cases for $n \geq 4$ follow by looking at the difference $\countfn_\text{IE} - \countfn_\text{EI}$.
 In general the difference sequence for $n \geq 4$ is

 This sequence repeats from position $n(n+1) + 1$ but shifted $4-n$ lower.
 The maximum of the sequence is therefore $+2$ which occurs at $N=n(n+1)$.
 This is the last strictly positive value when $n \geq 6$.
-When $n=5$ the last strictly positive value is $+1$, which occurs at $N = 2n(n+1)$. \end{enumerate} \end{proof}
+When $n=5$ the last strictly positive value is $+1$, which occurs at $N = 2n(n+1)$.
+The proof for $X = \text{V3}$ is similar. \end{enumerate} \end{proof}

 We now give formulae for the operation counts. \begin{theorem} Assume $2 \leq n<N$, then

 \begin{enumerate}

 \item $ $